Jiun-Ting/PTT-Crawler/README.md

 **stopea.txt:** Stop words used to analyze the board EAseries.

-**PTT Crawling and Text Clustering:** A brief report of text clustring and word cloud representation of board EAseries.
+**PTT Crawling and Text Clustering.pdf:** A brief report of text clustring and word cloud representation of board EAseries.